Scoop: Coming Up on a New Episode of SEAL TEAM on CBS - Wednesday, October 9, 2019

 Deployed on clandestine missions worldwide at a moment's notice, and knowing the toll it takes on them and their families, this tight-knit SEAL TEAM displays unwavering patriotism and fearless dedication even in the face of overwhelming odds.

-Scoop: Coming Up on a New Episode of NCIS on CBS - Tuesday, October 8, 2019
+Scoop: Coming Up on the Season Finale of PENN & TELLER: FOOL US on THE CW - Monday, September 30, 2019

-Scoop: Coming Up on a New Episode of ALL RISE on CBS - Monday, October 7, 2019
+Scoop: Coming Up on a New Episode of MYSTERIES DECODED on THE CW - Sunday, September 29, 2019

-Scoop: Coming Up on a New Episode of NCIS: NEW ORLEANS on CBS - Tuesday, October 8, 2019
+Scoop: Coming Up on a New Episode of MYSTERIES DECODED on THE CW - Tuesday, September 24, 2019

 SEAL TEAM is a military drama that follows the professional and personal lives of the most elite unit of Navy SEALs as they train, plan and execute the most dangerous, high-stakes missions our country can ask of them.